 Sustainable consumption and production

-In 2012, the UN Member States adopted the 10 Year Framework of Programmes on Sustainable Consumption and Production, which extends until the end of 2022.
-Decisions on the future of the programme are to be made at the UN General Assembly in autumn 2022.
+In 2012, the UN Member States adopted the 10 Year Framework of Programmes on Sustainable Consumption and Production Patterns, which extended until the end of 2022.
+In 2020, the UN General Assembly decided to continue the Framework of Programmes until 2030.
 Sustainable consumption and production is also one of the 17 Sustainable Development Goals (SDGs) of the UN 2030 Agenda.

 The aims of sustainable consumption and production include: